ClearMatch/clear-match/docs/environment-migration-instructions.md

 - **main branch** → Golden source (no deployments)
 - **production branch** → Deploys to new production environment

+## Migration Overview

+### How Vercel's GitHub App Integration Works

+With the GitHub app integration, Vercel has fixed branch → deployment mappings:
+- **main branch** → Always creates "Production" deployments
+- **All other branches** → Always create "Preview" deployments

+Since we can't change this behavior, we'll use **two Vercel projects**:
+1. **Current project** → Becomes staging (uses staging Supabase)
+2. **New project** → Becomes production (uses new production Supabase)

+Both projects will deploy from `main`, but serve different domains and use different databases.

 ## Migration Steps

 ### Phase 1: GitHub Configuration